soufianesakhi/my-route-directions/privacy_policy.md

 This privacy policy is subject to change without notice.

-If you have any questions feel free to email route-planner@soufiane.eu.
+If you have any questions feel free to email my-route-directions@soufiane.eu.